ibexa/documentation-developer/docs/release_notes/ez_platform_v1.9.0.md

 ![Sub-items table with Edit button and sorting](sub-items-improved.png "Sub-items table with Edit button and sorting")

 -   You can now restore from Trash content whose original Location has been deleted.
--   Pasted thead/tfood tags are now kept in RichText Field Type, and its Online Editor
+-   Pasted thead/tfood tags are now kept in RichText field type, and its Online Editor
 -   Solr 6 is now supported in [Solr Bundle](https://doc.ibexa.co/en/latest/guide/search/solr)

 ### eZ Platform Enterprise Edition - Studio

--   it's now possible to configure Landing Page blocks used by the Landing Page editor in a simpler way.
+-   It's now possible to configure Landing Page blocks used by the Landing Page editor in a simpler way.
 The configuration is done in a YAML file (see <https://issues.ibexa.co/browse/EZEE-1421>)
 -   *..lots of other bug fixes and smaller improvements..*

 ### eZ Platform Enterprise Edition - Studio Demo